Sagarinfyx/Reactjs_CDLC/Projects/Foodbooking/P1/FB_CDLC(L7).md

 **Step 3: Update Your Menu Data**

 Ensure that your `menuItems` array includes an `image` property for each food item.
 For example:

+* Go to App.js and update the menuItems

 ```jsx
 const [menuItems] = useState([